How Red Light Therapy Can Help You Sleep Better

 Some newer red light therapy panels offer an “ambient mode” option.
 Since red light therapy machines use direct light instead of ambient light, it is important to aim the device away from yourself to create ambient light.
 Face the device toward a wall so the light is not focused on you.
 The wall acts as a diffuser when the light bounces off of it, creating an ambient light.
 Red light therapy panels draw more power than devices intended solely for ambient light use, so be aware that this may be more costly.

 Many red light therapy devices today offer multiple wavelength options including both short red and NIR light.
-For optimal sleep improvement capability, this type of device is your best bet.
+For optimal sleep improvement capability, this type of medical-grade red light therapy panel is your best bet.
 Combining red LED and NIR therapy with red ambient light will optimize both relaxation and healing so you can experience the best sleep possible and wake up feeling well-rested every day.

-Red light therapy will restore and rejuvenate your mind and body and ensure you a good night’s sleep every night, all in the comfort of your own home.
+Red light therapy will restore and rejuvenate your mind and body and ensure you a good night’s sleep every night, all while using red light therapy at home.

 Resources